 Here’s how to find the apps for your Microsoft account.
 You’ll need to open a browser and head to the inbox for Outlook.
 You can’t do this with an Outlook email client.
 You have to do this through a browser.
 Any browser will work, too.

-These apps aren’t quite as full-featured at Office 365, but for most people, they can more than do the job.
+These apps aren’t quite as full-featured as Microsoft 365, but for most people, they can more than do the job.

 For Gmail, open your inbox.

-Click the square of squares at the top right and select Drive.
+Click the square of dots at the top right.

 Then click New.